MilkshakeCollective/.github/profile/README.md

 If you’d like to contribute, suggest improvements, or support us — you're more than welcome!

 > 🍦 *Built with passion by developers who love clean code and cold milkshakes.*

+---

+### 📜 Code of Conduct

+We expect everyone engaging with Milkshake Collective to follow our [Code of Conduct](CODE_OF_CONDUCT.txt).

+> 🥤 Our community is open, inclusive, and harassment-free.
+> We welcome contributors of all skill levels and backgrounds.
+> Respect each other, keep it kind, and enjoy the mix.